 Working in a laboratory is subject to safety requirements.
-Students must acquaint themselves with these rules7 and abide by them.
+Students must acquaint themselves with these rules and abide by them.

-Article 15 Sequence of Units of Study
+Article 15 Sequence of Study Units

-- 1. Prior to starting a unit of study, the student must meet the knowledge requirements of this unit of study - 2.
-The student can only start the master's final project when he/she has successfully completed at least 65 EC of the master's programme (including the internship). - 3.
-Prior to the examination of the master's final project, the student must have successfully completed all other programme units. - 4.
+- 1. Prior to starting a programme unit, the student must meet the knowledge requirements of the programme unit. - 2.
+The student can only start the Internship & Job Orientation Project when he/she has successfully completed at least 30 EC of the master's programme. - 3.
+The student can only start the final master's assignment when he/she has successfully completed at least 65 EC of the master's programme (including the Internship & Job Orientation Project). - 4.
+Prior to the examination on the final master's assignment, the student must have successfully completed all other programme units. - 5.
 The Board of Examiners is authorized to grant exemption from the conditions in sections 1 to 4 of this article if strict application of those terms would result in an unreasonable delay in study progress.
 The student can submit a request to this end to the Board of Examiners.